grayhemp/pgcookbook/README.md

 # PgCookbook - a PostgreSQL documentation project

-The project is a constantly updated set of articles, scripts and configuration files made to help with PostgreSQL maintenance.
+The project is a continuously updating set of articles, scripts and configuration files made to help with PostgreSQL maintenance.
 The articles and files might be modified as new versions of software or new ways of doing things appear.
 Stay tuned.